Nazarrr42/Statista-R-Demo/README.md

 # Statista-R-Demo

-The Demo project with StatistaR ranking page
+The Demo project with Statista Ranking page